U.S. Army Research Office

 Fax: (919) 549-4354

-The principal objective of the Electronics Program is to generate new fundamental knowledge of electro-magnetic, photonic, and acoustic devices, systems, and phenomena in order to provide technological superiority to the Army's future force.
+The principal objective of the Electronics Program is to generate new fundamental knowledge of electro-magnetic, photonic, acoustic devices, systems, and phenomena in order to provide technological superiority to the Army's future force.
 This program will identify and solve the Army's critical basic research problems where progress has been inhibited by a lack of novel concepts or fundamental knowledge.
 Electronics are relevant to nearly all Army systems.
 Recently supported electronics research can be divided into five application areas: Multimodal Sensing, Ubiquitous Communications, Intelligent Information Technology, Power Electronics, and Electromagnetic Warfare.

 The Electronics Division supports the following research areas: